-- (a) Residential properties: The municipality grants a 40 % rebate, which applies to improved residential property that is: - I. used predominantly for residential purposes, with not more than two dwelling units per property

-- II. registered in terms of the Sectional Title Act - III. owned by a share-block company - IV. privately developed estates - V. a rateable residence on property used for or related to educational purposes - (b) Additional 20% shall be granted to townships with limited services such as Leeupoort. - (c) Privately developed estates: The municipality grants an additional rebate of 30%, which applies to privately developed estates. - (e) Agricultural property rebate: The municipality grants a 75 % rebate, which applies to owners of agricultural properties used for farming purposes. - (f) Public Service Infrastructure: The municipality grants a rebate of 75% as they provide essential services to the community.
+- (a) Residential properties: The municipality grants a $30\,\%$ rebate, which applies to improved residential property that is: - used predominantly for residential purposes, with not more than two dwelling units per property - II. registered in terms of the Sectional Title Act - III. owned by a share-block company - IV. privately developed estates - V. a rateable residence on property used for or related to educational purposes - (b) Additional 10% shall be granted to townships with limited services such as Leeupoort. - (c) Privately developed estates: The municipality grants an additional rebate of 10%, which applies to privately developed estates that are in operation. - (e) Agricultural property rebate: The municipality grants a 50% rebate, which applies to owners of agricultural properties used for farming purposes. - (f) Public Service Infrastructure: The municipality grants a rebate of 50% as they provide essential services to the community.